mitkar241/cloud-computing/README.md

 - Structure Repo to handle more setups
 - Also look into reusability of code - module + backend
 - Go through any `AWS Certified Cloud Practitioner Training` course.
+- Check ECS free tier and plan for a terraform file, bonus: EKS.